Since I started building SOA, I have received the same question countless times.

-If you are a very strict you’ll want to measure your weight and circumference of your limbs.
+If you are very strict you’ll want to measure the weight and circumference of your limbs.

 However, I simply recommend that you just take several photos each month to measure your progress and look at your weight on the scale.

 If your weight is going up and you are looking more muscular… you’re good to go. 🙂

 Step #3: Choosing the right plan